benshimonz/V1/README.md

 **Property tag**, ('_{pt}_') - Each green rectangle (entity's property / relationship's property) has a property tag on its top-left corner, depicted by an index wrapped in curly brackets.
 The indexing of property tags, aggregation tags and split tags is joint, and each tag is unique.

-A property tag serves as a placeholder for the property's value in a given assignment.
+A property tag serves as a placeholder for the property's value (_'prop'_) or for the result of a function applied to the property's value (_'prop._f_') in a given assignment.
 Property tags may be used:

 * as part of a multivalued composite property's extracted value's sub-property's definition (see Q28)
 * as part of another property tag's constraint (see Q108, Q109)